-If you want to win over local customers, you need to put yourself in their shoes and that means focusing on Google.
+If you want to win over local customers—and succeed with local search engine marketing—you need to put yourself in their shoes.
+And that means focusing on Google.

 StatCounter shows that Google currently holds 92.5% share of all local searches, while the behemouth’s closest competitor is Bing with just 2.3%.

-Google My Business (GMB) is a free listing that any business can set up on Google – even without a website.
+Google Business Profile, formerly known as Google My Business, is a free listing that any business can set up on Google–even without a website.
 Google can then use the information that you provide (your business type, opening hours, location and services, etc.) to show your details in a relevant local search.

 Claiming your free listing and completing your profile with as much information as possible goes a long way towards helping Google better understand your business, so it’s an absolutely crucial first step.

 If you need help to get set up, our in-depth guide to setting up a Google My Business listing will walk you through the whole process, with lots of helpful images, step-by-step instructions, and best practice tips.